Camille Meyer: Career

-In 2011, Grammer returned to acting, guest-starring on the season finale of the CBS sitcom $#*!
-My Dad Says, playing a recently-divorced reality star named Camille.
-Describing her role, Donatacci said: "My character Camille is basically a parody on myself, obviously, from 'Housewives of Beverly Hills.'
+In 2011, Meyer returned to acting, guest-starring on the season finale of the CBS sitcom $#*!
+My Dad Says, playing a recently divorced reality star named Camille.
+Describing her role, Meyer said: "My character Camille is basically a parody on myself, obviously, from 'Housewives of Beverly Hills.'
 Just making fun of it, you know, making fun of all the quirky things I do and say."
-On whether she is pursuing a full-time acting career, Grammer told: "I studied acting years ago.
+On whether she is pursuing a full-time acting career, Meyer said: "I studied acting years ago.
 It was kind of a dream I had years ago, but I gave that up when I got married and had children.
 I'm not pursuing this.
 I'd definitely have to go back and take some acting classes if I was!
 But I have to say, my experience was very enjoyable and of course it would be something I would love to do.
 It's so much fun to work with such talented people and be involved in the creative process."

-Grammer has also made other appearances in various events like co-hosting the Showbiz Tonight special on CNN live from the Academy Awards in Los Angeles and presenting at the 2011 NHL Awards in Las Vegas.
+Meyer has also made other appearances in various events, such as co-hosting the Showbiz Tonight special on CNN live from the Academy Awards in Los Angeles and presenting at the 2011 NHL Awards in Las Vegas.

-In March 2012, it was announced that Grammer would not return for the third season of The Real Housewives of Beverly Hills for personal reasons.
+In March 2012, it was announced that Meyer would not return for the third season of The Real Housewives of Beverly Hills for personal reasons.
 In May 2012, while on the red carpet attending the Race to Erase MS gala, she then stated that she will be returning to the show after all.
-She did not return to the show as a full time cast member, instead made semi regular guest appearances.
+She did not return to the show as a full time cast member, instead she appeared as a part-time cast member.

+Meyer was set to star in the fifth season of The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, taking place in Marrakesh, Morocco and set to premiere in 2024.

 Personal life

-Camille met actor Kelsey Grammer in 1996, and they married in Malibu, California in 1997.
+Camille met actor Kelsey Grammer in 1996, and they married in Malibu, California, in 1997.
 They have two children, both born via a surrogate mother.
 In July 2010, she filed for divorce, seeking primary physical custody of the couple's daughter and son, in addition to child support and alimony.
 The divorce was finalized on February 10, 2011.
-Camille has accused Kelsey of physical and verbal abuse during their marriage.

 After her divorce, she began dating fitness trainer and lawyer Dimitri Charalambopoulos.
 On October 29, 2013, she filed a domestic violence protective order against Charalambopoulos, saying that he assaulted her two days after her radical hysterectomy for endometrial cancer, when she was staying at Hotel Zaza in Houston, Texas, recovering.
-The Houston Police Department said that she and Charalambopoulos "broke each other's cell phones" and that her injuries were minor, so no charges have been filed against Charalambopoulos.
+The Houston Police Department said that she and Charalambopoulos "broke each other's cell phones" and that her injuries were minor, so no charges were filed against Charalambopoulos.

-In October 2017, Grammer became engaged to attorney David C. Meyer.
+In October 2017, Meyer became engaged to attorney David C. Meyer.
 They were married on October 20, 2018, in Hawaii.

 Her Malibu home was destroyed in the deadly 2018 Woolsey Fire.